sanhacheong/CobControl/README.md

 ## Instruction & Examples

 ### Sending CLI Commands
 The main script is `cob_send_commands.py`, and this script takes argument via CLI provided by [python-fire](https://github.com/google/python-fire).

-The main, required argument is `command` to be passed to all the machines. `command` can be a string or a list of strings.
+The main argument is `command` to be passed to all the machines. `command` can be a string or a list of strings.

 The target host machines can be specified by the optional argument `target_machine`, which is a case-insensitive, Python regex string that selects machines from the COB host configuration `.json` file.
 The default value for `target_machine` is `"dpm"`.